The origins of the Oporto Jewish Community

 The organisation Jewish Community of Porto, was rehabilitated, today it is a religious entity based in Portugal, with many departments and laws suitable for proper management of its community affairs, including laws against slander, a canker that always destroys communities and indeed led to the destruction of Beit Hamikdash by the Romans.

-Jewish life in the city of Porto has been revitalised – by promoting, welcoming and integrating Jews from other countries -, around the headquarters of the Community, the prayer rooms, a Beit Midrash, a multiplicity of activities, four kosher restaurants and three mini-markets, all supervised by the Porto rabbinate and its rabbis.
+Jewish life in the city of Porto has been revitalised – by promoting, welcoming and integrating Jews from other countries -, around the headquarters of the Community, the prayer rooms, a Beit Midrash, a multiplicity of activities and kosher options, all supervised by the Porto rabbinate and its rabbis.

 Similarly, the moss-covered building of the Kadoorie Mekor Haim synagogue, which until recently was not even registered with the Property Registry Office, has been beautifully restored, and every day there are activities of a religious and cultural nature.
 This is a Jewish centre that accommodates many aspects, so much so that its many spaces – two prayer rooms, study room, mini-market, mikvah, restaurant, museum, etc. – are often insufficient in light of the many comings and goings and the general attendance.